GRAND NORTHERN LOOP OF VIETNAM BY MOTORBIKE

 Booking code of Grand North loop of Vietnam: OV43

-Places you ride through include Mai Chau, Phu Yen, Moc Chau, Son La, Tuan Giao, Muong Lay, Sin Ho, Dien Bien Phu, Sapa, Bac Ha, Luc Yen, Xin Man, Ha Giang, Dong Van, Meo Vac, Bao Lac, Ba Be, Cao Bang, Quang Uyen, Lang Son and Mau Son.
-Accommodation is varied, some nights in homestays, and some nights in hotels.
-This is TRULY an amazing trip to see North Vietnam.
-To make everything happen, just send us your request and we will get back to you very soon.
+The route passes through a remarkable variety of destinations, including Mai Chau, Phu Yen, Moc Chau, Son La, Tuan Giao, Muong Lay, Sin Ho, Dien Bien Phu, Sapa, Bac Ha, Luc Yen, Xin Man, Ha Giang, Dong Van, Meo Vac, Bao Lac, Ba Be, Cao Bang, Quang Uyen, Lang Son, and Mau Son.

 Videos